Chart Color Schemes

 Mandurah - North's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Health data shows Mandurah - North residents have relatively positive health outcomes.
+Health data for Mandurah - North shows relatively positive health outcomes.

-The prevalence of common health conditions is quite low among the general population but higher than the national average for older and at-risk cohorts.
+The prevalence of common health conditions is quite low among the general population but higher than the national average among older, at-risk cohorts.
 Approximately 55% (~15,655 people) of the total population has private health cover.
 Mental health issues and arthritis are the most common medical conditions in the area, affecting 7.9 and 7.7% of residents respectively.
-About 70.4% of residents report being completely clear of medical ailments compared to 63.6% across Greater Perth.
-The area has 17.8% (5,052 people) of residents aged 65 and over, which is lower than the 27.5% in Greater Perth.
-Health outcomes among seniors require more attention than those for the broader population.
+About 70.4% of residents report having no medical ailments, compared to 63.6% across Greater Perth.
+As of June 20XX, 17.8% (5,052 people) of Mandurah - North's population is aged 65 and over, lower than the 27.5% in Greater Perth.
+Health outcomes among seniors require more attention than those of the broader population.

 Frequently Asked Questions - Health